mr-sazzad/2nd_day_with_postgreSQL/README.md

   -- IN, NOT IN, BETWEEN, LIKE

-  ✅ SELECT * FROM Employee WHERE empID IN (3, 5, 244)  -- GIVE ME JUST THOSE ITEMS WHICH CONTAIN THESE ID'S 🎈
+  ✅ SELECT * FROM Employee WHERE empID IN (3, 5, 244)  -- GIVE ME JUST THOSE ITEMS WHICH CONTAIN THESE ID 🎈

   ✅ SELECT * FROM Employee WHERE empID NOT IN (1, 7, 2)  -- GIVE ME JUST THOSE ITEMS WHICH NOT CONTAIN THESE ID'S 🥗